 Supposedly there will be less ads.
 This doesn’t make the people who make their money from this source too happy.
 But Zuckerberg says ads have taken over so that we can’t connect with our friends and family as was originally intended.
 Connecting is what it’s all about.

 Very true, although I think eating dinner together as a way of connecting is more fun.
-But Zuckerberg is right, there is a lot of online clutter and too much clicking and clucking – yes, even at the dinner table.
-The whole of the Internet reminds me of those late night TV furniture ads of the seventies, all frantic and noisy.
-This is not to say shouting and fast talking doesn’t work because a lot those plaid couches got sold (which, if you want one, albeit a bit saggy, you’ll find on Craigslist).
+But Zuckerberg is right, there is a lot of online clutter and too much clicking and clucking.
+Much of the Internet reminds me of those late night TV furniture ads of the seventies, all frantic and noisy.
+This is not to say shouting and fast talking doesn’t work because a lot those plaid couches got sold (which are now in the free section on Craigslist).
 But is that all that social media can be?

-Ideally, engagement marketing just means cultivating your consumers – the thing we do when we talk to them, only this is the online version.
+Ideally, engagement marketing just means cultivating your consumers.
+The thing we do when we talk to them, only this is the online version.
 This kind of marketing is the storytelling kind.
-You tell them stuff and your followers tell you stuff.
+You tell your followers stuff and they tell you stuff.
 It’s like water cooler talk only better because it’s probably not about the best disposable diaper (BTW, there isn’t one; these things create huge waste which takes a zillion years to break down).
 It is in our nature to trade stories.

 It’s Hard to Measure

 Engagement marketing is slow, which means the data and the buying activity won’t correlate for awhile.
 I worked in social media when it was new to grocery stores.
 No one wanted it because there wasn’t a way to measure the ROI.
 But once there were numbers, there was buy-in.
 It didn’t matter that there was no reference point for the numerical information.
 Nor did it matter that the meaning of the data kept changing to keep pace with the ever changing algorithms.
 Just having numbers was familiar and that meant embraceable.